scottdavenport/crime-clipper/README.md

 2. Commit your changes (`git commit -m 'Add some amazing feature'`)
 3. Push to the branch (`git push origin feature/amazing-feature`)
 4. Open a Pull Request

+See [ROADMAP.md](ROADMAP.md) for current progress and planned features.

 ## License